uqbar-dao/kinode/README.md

 A security audit targeting the networking protocol, web interface, and kernel architecture was performed by [Enigma Dark](https://www.enigmadark.com/).
 That report can be found [here](https://github.com/Enigma-Dark/security-review-reports/blob/main/2024-11-18_Architecture_Review_Report_Kinode.pdf).
+Note the report was for the previous branding of "Kinode": the architecture has not changed.

 ## Boot